 was under the influence of alcohol or drugs at the time a sex crime occurred, California Penal Code says that individuals impacted by sexual misconduct can not be charged with a misdemeanor due to alcohol or drug use at the time of the attack.

 - If this is an emergency, call 911.

 You can make a report to Campus Safety

 - You may also file a complaint with the Title IX Coordinator at (714) 480-7404

 Filing a Civil Suit

-A victim may choose to file a civil suit against the defendant whether or not criminal charges have been filed.
-A civil suit gives a victim an opportunity to recover actual damages.
+A Complainant may choose to file a civil suit against the Respondent whether or not criminal charges have been filed.
+A civil suit gives a Complainant an opportunity to recover actual damages.
 This may include compensation for medical expenses, lost wages, pain, suffering, and emotional distress.

 Obtaining a Protective/Restraining Order

-A victim may also choose to obtain a protective/restraining order.
+A Complainant may also choose to obtain a protective/restraining order.
 Protective orders are civil court orders to protect victims who have experienced or are reasonably in fear of physical violence, sexual assault, or stalking by another individual.
-In California, one may obtain a domestic violence restraining order or a civil harassment restraining order.
+In California, an individual may obtain a domestic violence restraining order or a civil harassment restraining order.

 staff may get assistance at the